Pesto Ranch Chicken Freezer Meal

 How to Make This Pesto Ranch Chicken as a Freezer Meal

-For these types of freezer bag meals, all you need are your ingredients and a freeze-safe storage option.
+For these types of freezer bag meals, all you need are your ingredients and a zip-top gallon-size freezer bag.

-2. In medium bowl, combine pesto, ranch seasoning mix, and chicken broth.
+2. In a medium bowl, combine the pesto, ranch seasoning mix, and chicken broth.
 Whisk to combine.

-3. Pour pesto ranch mix into freezer bag over chicken.
+3. Pour the pesto ranch mix into your freezer bag over the chicken thighs.

 Freezing Tip